 Yesterday I was working on some designs for t-shirts in Adobe Illustrator.
 Today, when I try to open the file I get a message from Illustrator that says that Illustrator “Can’t open the illustration.
 The illustration contains an illegal operand.”
 WTH??

 So here’s how to fix it.
-Most people aren’t even aware that there is a feature in Adobe Illustrator called ContentRecovery.
+Most designers aren’t even aware that there is a feature in Adobe Illustrator called ContentRecovery.
 By default, this function is turned off.
 You can turn it on and then recover your file to correct the problem.
 These are the steps…

 Enable content recovery